joenapper/drinking-hub/README.md

         the 'style.css' directory, where I could then easily implement it into my work.
 Although google is an extremely reliable external source, I added a fallback of sans-serif just in case, for whatever reason, the font doesnt get imported correctly.

+## Features

+**Note:** All Features Information can be located in the separate [FEATURES.md](https://github.com/joenapper/drinking-hub/blob/master/FEATURES.md) due to the length of content.